Disentangle and Remerge: Interventional Knowledge Distillation for Few-Shot Object Detection from A Conditional Causal Perspective: Methodology

 To perform the expected knowledge distillation with backdoor adjustment, we eliminate the confounder TDD and further remerge the remaining disentangled objective terms.
 According to Equation \ref{eq:kd} and Equation \ref{eq:kdba2}, we derive the final loss function for the proposed D\&R:

 where $\hat{F}_1$ and $\hat{F}_2$ denote the stratified knowledge of $F$, corresponding to FBD$^+$ and FBD$^-$, respectively. $\alpha$ and $\beta$ are coefficients that control the impact of the terms for positive samples and negative samples in knowledge distillation.
-The parameter comparisons are described in Appendix \ref{app:hyper-parameters}.